garystafford/spring-postgresql-demo/README.md

 ## Available Resources

-Here is just a partial list of exposed resources:
+Below is a partial list of the application's exposed resources.
+To see all resources, use the `/actuator/mappings` resource.

 - Actuator

-  - `/actuator/mappings`
+  - `/actuator/mappings` (shows all resources!)
   - `/actuator/metrics`
+  - `/actuator/liquibase`
   - `/actuator/env`
   - `/actuator/configprops`
   - `/actuator/health`
   - `/actuator/info`
+  - `/actuator/beans`

 - Candidates (DB Table)